openproceedings/openproceedings-papers-2013/dmtcp.rst

 example, the computation might be restarted on a different computer which has different file mount points, a different network address, etc.
 Plugins handle such changes in the execution environment by virtualizing these aspects.
-Figure :ref:`dmtcp-plugins` shows the layout of DMTCP plugins within the application.
+Figure 6 shows the layout of DMTCP plugins within the application.

 DMTCP Coordinator